Bestbynature/leaderboard-project/README.md

 # 📖 [LeaderBoard Project] <a name="about-project"></a>

-**[LeaderBoard Project](https://bestbynature.github.io/leaderboard-project/)** is a a basic website that allows users to add and/or remove activities from a list of refistered activities on the website.
-The Project is achieved by using JavaScript objects and arrays.
-The project also implemented features that dynamically modify the DOM and add basic events and listeners..
+**[LeaderBoard Project](https://bestbynature.github.io/leaderboard-project/)** is a JavaScript project that builds the Leaderboard list app, using webpack and ES6 features (notably modules).
+It employs the Leaderboard API using JavaScript async and await, with some nice styling.

 ## 🛠 Built With <a name="built-with"></a>